 You can buy Lady Beetles to release into your gardens, but I wouldn’t bother.
 Here’s why.
 If you buy packaged lady beetles, they are more than likely going to be Asian lady beetles–imported for crop pest control–which have become something in a nuisance in New England for invading houses in the fall looking for a winter home (and causing an allergic sting to some people).
 And as it often happens, importing a foreign insect introduces unwanted consequences — not only do they introduce foreign diseases and parasites that impact the indigenous species, Asian lady beetles are highly cannabalistic and feed upon the native species with gusto.
 Will the native lady beetle species disappear completely over time as a result?

 (Asian Lady beetles tend to be larger than our native lady beetles, and often have more spots.
-Click here to learn more about the difference between Asian and native lady beetles)
+Click here to learn more about the difference between Asian and native lady beetles how quickly does viagra kick in)

 So, to attract and support beneficial lady beetles, your property should supply food for both the adults and the larval form.
 Flowering nectar plants supply the adult beetle with the energy it needs to fly, so include a variety of plants that bloom through the season such as coreopsis, phlox, nepeta, asters and other daisy-like composite plants.
 Grow culinary herbs such as oregano, thyme, cilantro, dill, parsley, basil, common chives and garlic chives (pictured), allow some of them to flower to attract the adult beetles.